-By addressing this gap in existing literature, our research aims to provide a deeper understanding of the similarities and differences between the fairy tales of the Grimm Brothers and Hans Christian Andersen.
+By addressing this gap in existing literature, the research aims to provide a deeper understanding of the similarities and differences between the fairy tales of the Grimm Brothers and Hans Christian Andersen.
 This study will examine their thematic, structural, and stylistic variations, analyzing the cultural, historical, and literary influences that shaped their storytelling.
-Through this analysis, we hope to shed light on the evolving nature of European fairy tales and their lasting impact on literature and popular culture.
+Through this analysis, the evolving nature of European fairy tales and their lasting impact on literature and popular culture will be grasped.